Novo Completes Consolidation of Belltopper Gold Project, Victoria, Australia

-VANCOUVER, British Columbia, April 24, 2023 (GLOBE NEWSWIRE) -- Novo Resources Corp. (“Novo” or the “Company”) (TSX: NVO, NVO.WT & NVO.WT.A) (OTCQX: NSRPF) is pleased to advise that it has completed the previously announced1 consolidation of the Belltopper gold project (“Belltopper”) in the Bendigo region of Victoria, Australia via the acquisition of residual 50% joint venture interests in the Queens gold project (“Queens”) from Kalamazoo Resources (ASX:KZR) (“Kalamazoo”) and the Malmsbury gold project (“Malmsbury”) from GBM Resources (ASX:GBZ) (“GBM”) (collectively, the “Transaction”).
+VANCOUVER, British Columbia, April 24, 2023 (GLOBE NEWSWIRE) -- Novo Resources Corp. ("Novo" or the "Company") NVO NVO.WT &, NVO.WT.A))) NSRPF is pleased to advise that it has completed the previously announced1 consolidation of the Belltopper gold project ("Belltopper") in the Bendigo region of Victoria, Australia via the acquisition of residual 50% joint venture interests in the Queens gold project ("Queens") from Kalamazoo Resources KZR ("Kalamazoo") and the Malmsbury gold project ("Malmsbury") from GBM Resources GBZ ("GBM") (collectively, the "Transaction").

 The Toronto Stock Exchange has accepted notice of the Transaction and conditionally approved the listing of the common shares issued under the Transaction.